High-intent nail, cuticle, and hand-edge routine

 Is beef tallow good for nails?

-Usually the benefit is for the dry skin around the nails, not for changing the nail plate itself overnight.
-It can be useful when cuticles, sidewalls, and fingertip edges keep getting rough, tight, or split.
+It is usually better for the dry skin around the nails than for changing the nail plate itself.
+Beef tallow can help cuticles, sidewalls, and fingertip edges feel less rough, tight, or split-prone, but it should not be treated like a nail-strengthening treatment.

 Can I use beef tallow on cuticles after every hand wash?